recoveryhub/edition_template/paratext/docs/6-metadata-guide.md

   - English
   - Deutsch
 ```

+### Date formatting
+If a `publication_date` is formatted `YYYY`, or `YYYY-MM`, or `YYYY-MM-DD`, with
+no other text, the edition template will transform it into a fancy date when
+it's displayed on the page. (`1873-02-05` becomes February 5, 1873, for example.)
+Plain text will also work, however, whether that's a fancy date like "February 5,
+1873" or other text, such as "unknown".
+We recommend using the `YYYY-MM-DD` format
+for consistency reasons, except when special notes like "unknown" or "ca. 1873"
+are required.

 ## Important Information for Books and Book Chapters
 This digital edition framework uses two layout templates, `layout: book` and `layout: paginate`, to faciliate a way to click through chapters one by one *and* have a page that displays all the chapters of the book, in order, with links to the individuals.